top of page

 What I do know is this.

 At some point early on before too many verbal exchanges had occurred, I reared back and lashed out with some verbal racist comment about Jews.
 Why?
 Paul Hahn.
 Hahn, I thought at the time, was a Jewish surname.
 I was mistaken.
 It is not.
 It’s German.
-So, no real problem here, right?

-Wrong.
 Cuz as it turned out, Paul’s grandmother was Jewish: she was a Russian Jew.
 And since she was married to a German, she had been sent to one of the concentration camps during WWII.

 Uh-Oh.
 I didn’t know this.

-And even though what I said was all a bunch of BS anyway - I have never hated Jews or Germans - what the real deal was is that I was really disappointed that we didn't get the gig.
+And even though what I said was all a bunch of BS anyway - I have never hated Jews or Germans - what the real deal was is that I was just really disappointed and pissed off that we didn't get the gig.
 Even so, I had also not known in any way, shape or form what could be likely to follow upon the heels of such a hateful comment.

 Man, oh man.
 It was like I had opened up the dormant volcano on ol’ Mt.
 Vesuvius.